Snezhana Abarzhi

-Snezhana I. Abarzhi (Снежана Ивановна Абаржи, also known as Snejana I. Abarji) is an applied mathematician and theoretical physicist specializing in the dynamics of fluids and plasmas and their applications in nature and technology.
+Snezhana I. Abarzhi is an applied mathematician and theoretical physicist specializing in the dynamics of fluids and plasmas and their applications in nature and technology.
 Her research has revealed that instabilities elucidate dynamics of supernova blasts, and that supernovae explode more slowly and less turbulently than previously thought, changing the understanding of the mechanisms by which heavy atomic nuclei are formed in these explosions.
 Her works have found the mechanism of interface stabilization, the special self-similar class in interfacial mixing, and the fundamentals of Rayleigh-Taylor instabilities.

 Education and career

-Education and career Snezhana Abarzhi was born and raised in the former Soviet Union, there are no publicly available documents on when exactly she was born, or any records from her teenage years.
-She pursued her higher education at the Moscow Institute of Physics and Technology (MIPT).
-This university is regarded as one of the most prestigious and rigorous technical universities in Russia, often compared to institutions like MIT.
-After accomplishing her bachelor’s degrees, she then earned a master's degree in physics and applied mathematics, summa cum laude, in 1990.
+Snezhana I. Abarzhi was born and raised in Vasilkov, a suburb of Kiev, in 1967, in the former Soviet Union, to a Bulgarian-Ukrainian family, the daughter of Ivan I. Abarzhi (a doctor of science and professor) and Maria I. Abarzhi (a school teacher and vice-principal).
+In 1984 after graduating high school with the gold medal of excellence, she pursued her higher education at the Moscow Institute of Physics and Technology (MIPT).
+At the MIPT Abarzhi earned bachelor's degrees in physics and applied mathematics and in molecular biology in 1987, accomplished the Landau's course in theoretical physics in 1988, and then earned a master's degree in physics and applied mathematics, summa cum laude, in 1990.
 She completed her doctorate in 1994 through the Landau Institute for Theoretical Physics and Kapitza Institute for Physical Problems of the Russian Academy of Sciences, supervised by Sergei I. Anisimov.

-Abarzhi held a position as a researcher for the Russian Academy of Sciences from 1994 to 1997 (on leave in 1997-2004).
-She came to the US in 1997 as a visiting professor at the University of North Carolina in Chapel Hill, and then in 1998 became an Alexander von Humboldt Fellow at the University of Bayreuth in Germany.
+Snezhana Abarzhi was an active researcher at the Russian Academy of Sciences in 1994 - 1997.
+She started working in the US in 1997 as a visiting professor at the University of North Carolina in Chapel Hill, and then in 1998 became an Alexander von Humboldt Fellow at the University of Bayreuth in Germany.
 In 1999 she took a research position at Stony Brook University.
-In 2002 she briefly moved to a research professorship at Osaka University before returning to the US as a senior fellow in the Center for Turbulence Research at Stanford University.
-In 2005 she became a research faculty member at the University of Chicago and in 2006 she added a regular-rank faculty position as an associate professor at the Illinois Institute of Technology.
-She also worked at Carnegie Mellon University from 2013 to 2016 before moving to the University of Western Australia as professor and chair of applied mathematics.
+In 2002 she was selected as a recipient of the Japan Society for the Promotion of Science research professorship at Osaka University, and then became a senior fellow in the Center for Turbulence Research at Stanford University in the US.
+In 2005 she was appointed as a research faculty member at the University of Chicago, adding to it in 2006 an associate professorship at the Illinois Institute of Technology.
+In 2013 she joined Carnegie Mellon University as a professor of physics and mathematics.
+In 2016 she was appointed professor and chair of applied mathematics at the University of Western Australia, a position she held until circa 2021.

-Abarzhi's research has led her to join the Committee on Scientific Publications of the American Physical Society.
-This also led her to join organized conferences and programs covering a few different topics such as non-equilibrium dynamics of interfaces, turbulent mixing, and beyond.
-Her strong ethic has put her in a strong position in our Women in STEM today.
+Abarzhi's research has led her to join the Committee on Scientific Publications of the American Physical Society; (2022–2025).
+Snezhana Abarzhi is an organizer of conferences and programs on far from equilibrium dynamics of interfaces and turbulent mixing and beyond.